At last! Bill in action! It’s about time Bill had some responsibility and agency. In this episode she does it all with a vengeance.

 Bill’s choice to put the Doctor’s needs over conventional wisdom (though she rightly planned on the Doctor eventually saving the world, as one does), reveals the powerful familial relationship between them.
 Who hasn’t made an irrational choice to put family over the needs of other’s?
 (For good or bad…)

 Bill chose to save the Doctor with the power she had in a way that she didn’t have to save her mother.
-This ability to back in time and keep them alive is a common fantasy for people who lost their parents as children.
+This ability to travel back in time and save lives is a common fantasy for people who lost their parents as children.
 We watched this fantasy play out before on Doctor Who in Paul Cornell’s episode, Father’s Day.
 I believe that same need drove Bill to save the Doctor, though in Bill’s case it was an example of displacement (“satisfying an impulse…with a substitute object“) rather than wish fulfillment.
 She saved the Doctor because she couldn’t save her mum.

 More subtly, we see the Doctor also engaging in the family dance.
 In his case, his refusal to trust and rely upon Bill and tell her about his blindness sets-up the major crisis of the episode.
 As we have watched since Knock Knock, the Doctor is overprotective of Bill, willing to sacrifice for her, but reluctant to burden her with his needs.
 So, when he needs to read a ridiculous and unnecessessarily archaic scroll lock, he is alone and unable to save the world, forcing Bill to do so.